Hyperscale Application Delivery

 Network congestion: In complex network environments, layer 3 forwarding can lead to congestion if not correctly managed.
 Network administrators must carefully monitor and analyze traffic patterns to proactively address congestion issues and optimize routing decisions.

 Arista EOS supports hardware for Leaf ( ToR ), Spine, and Spline data center design layers.
 Its wide product range supports significant layer-3 multipath ( 16 – 64-way ECMP ) with excellent optimal Layer 3-forwarding technologies.
 Unfortunately, multi-protocol Label Switching ( MPLS ) is limited to static MPLS labels, which could become an operational nightmare.
-As of yet, no Fibre Channel over Ethernet ( FCoE ) support exists.
+Currently, no Fibre Channel over Ethernet ( FCoE ) support exists.

 Arista supports massive Layer-2 Multipath with ( Multichassis Link aggregation ) MLAG.
 Validated designs with Arista Core 7508 switches ( offer 768 10GE ports ) and Arista Leaf 7050S-64 support over 1980 x 10GE server ports with 1:2,75 oversubscription.
 That’s a lot of 10GE ports.
 Do you think layer 2 domains should be designed to that scale?